-In order to prevent degenerative disc disease from getting worse, we have to understand the pain, find movements our body likes again, and avoid giving up hope.
+In order to prevent degenerative disc disease from getting worse, you have to understand the pain, find movements our body likes again, and avoid giving up hope.
 Many times people are misled that surgery is the quick fix but, surprisingly the failed surgery rates are upwards of 50% for those with lower back degenerative disc disease.
 If you want to control your pain and keep your adventure alive with degenerative disc disease, it is important to avoid these 3 things below.